tolmachov/yii2-amqp/README.md

 to listen direct messages on selected exchange.

 Also you can create controllers for your needs.
-Just use for your web controllers class `webtoucher\amqp\controllers\AmqpConsoleController` instead of `yii\web\Controller` and for your console controllers class `webtoucher\amqp\controllers\AmqpConsoleController` instead of `yii\console\Controller`.
+Just use for your console controllers class `tolmachov\amqp\controllers\AmqpConsoleAbstractController` instead of `yii\console\Controller`.
 AMQP connection will be available with property `connection`.
 AMQP channel will be available with property `channel`.